eclipse/kapua/docs/kuraKapuaDocs.md

 1. Open OS Shell (Terminal) and go to home directory.
 2. Download Kapua project from [Github repository](https://github.com/eclipse/kapua.git) with command `git clone https://github.com/eclipse/kapua.git`
 3. Go to Kapua folder and run command `mvn clean install -f external/pom.xml` which will build some additional resources required by Kapua.
-4. Go to Kapua folder and run command `mvn clean install -DskipTests -Pconsole` which will build the project with the Web Admin console.
+4. Go to Kapua folder and run command `mvn clean install -DskipTests -Pconsole,docker` which will build the project with the Web Admin console.
-5. After build finishes run Docker containers one by one (execute in Terminal):
+5. After build finishes run Docker deploy script in `deployment/docker`:

 ```
-docker run -td --name kapua-sql -p 8181:8181 -p 3306:3306 kapua/kapua-sql
-docker run -td --name kapua-elasticsearch -p 9200:9200 -p 9300:9300 elasticsearch:5.4.0 -Ecluster.name=kapua-datastore -Ediscovery.type=single-node -Etransport.host=_site_ -Etransport.ping_schedule=-1 -Etransport.tcp.connect_timeout=30s
-docker run -td --name kapua-broker --link kapua-sql:db --link kapua-elasticsearch:es --env commons.db.schema.update=true --env broker.ip=127.0.0.1 -p 1883:1883 -p 61614:61614 kapua/kapua-broker
-docker run -td --name kapua-console --link kapua-sql:db --link kapua-broker:broker --link kapua-elasticsearch:es --env commons.db.schema.update=true -p 8080:8080 kapua/kapua-console
-docker run -td --name kapua-api --link kapua-sql:db --link kapua-broker:broker --link kapua-elasticsearch:es --env commons.db.schema.update=true -p 8081:8080 kapua/kapua-api
+./docker-deploy.sh
 ```

-Each line above starts a Docker container for each service.

-If the tag is not specified then the image tagged as latest will be used by default.

-The images will be downloaded from Docker Hub and all the containers will be started.
+The docker images needed will be downloaded from Docker Hub and all the containers will be started.

-You can check if every container is ok by typing the following command:
+You can check if every container is running properly by typing the following command:

   docker ps -as